A $p$-adic Simpson correspondence for singular rigid-analytic varieties

 \begin{remark} In the following, we also require that Higgs bundles are "cartesian" in the sense that the only failure to be cartesian is given by the sheaf of differentials.
 Specifically speaking, we require that for any $\phi:X_m\to X_n$, the Higgs field $\theta_m$ on $X_m$ is given by the composition of $\phi^*\theta_n$ and $\phi^*\Omega^1_{X_n}(-1) \to \Omega^1_{X_m}(-1)$, namely

 \end{remark}

 \begin{remark} We warn the reader here that one should not expect a generalization of the Hodge-Tate log exact sequence as in \cite[Theorem 2.4]{heuer2023p} since there is no good analogue of spectral variety in this context.
-Specifically speaking, let $X_\bullet$ be a smooth rigid space and $(E^\bullet,\theta)$ be a Higgs bundle on $X_{\bullet,\et}$.
-Then it is not clear whether there is a simplicial rigid space $S_\bullet $ that maps to $X_\bullet$ such that $S_n\to X_n$ corresponds to the spectral variety of $(E^n,\theta_n)$ for every $n$.
-Indeed, let $f:X\to Y$ be a map of smooth rigid spaces and $(E,\theta)$ be a Higgs field on $Y_\et$ and $f^*(E,\theta)$ be its pullback.
+Specifically speaking, let $X_\bullet$ be a smooth rigid-analytic variety and $(E^\bullet,\theta)$ be a Higgs bundle on $X_{\bullet,\et}$.
+Then it is not clear whether there is a simplicial rigid-analytic variety $S_\bullet $ that maps to $X_\bullet$ such that $S_n\to X_n$ corresponds to the spectral variety of $(E^n,\theta_n)$ for every $n$.
+Indeed, let $f:X\to Y$ be a map of smooth rigid-analytic varieties and $(E,\theta)$ be a Higgs field on $Y_\et$ and $f^*(E,\theta)$ be its pullback.
 Suppose $S_Y$ and $S_X$ be the corresponding spectral varieties, then we have the following diagram